allegro/allegro.tech/_posts/2017-07-20-golang-slices-gotcha.md

 (80% of our applications have only one port) and even rarer when ports have additional tags
 (8% of our ports have tags)
-and only one have multiple tagged ports.
+and only one has multiple tagged ports.

 The bug can be distilled to the example below.
 Let’s unroll the loop to just two iterations and use `int`s instead of structures.